 Ms. Elise Rees is a Fellow of the Chartered Professional Accountant of British Columbia, with 35 years' experience in professional accountancy before she retired from Ernst & Young LLP ("EY") in June 2016.
 Ms. Rees spent 18 years as a partner with EY with the last 14 years of her tenure focused on acquisitions, mergers and corporate reorganizations.
 She has a breadth of experience in a large variety of industries with specific focus on mining, infrastructure, transportation, technology, real estate, retail and distribution.
 Ms. Rees is also an experienced director, having served on the boards of a number of profit and not-for profit organizations, including as board chair, treasurer, and audit and finance committee chair.
-She currently sits on the boards of Enmax Corporation and Great Panther Mining Limited.
-Ms. Rees was appointed to the Board of Directors effective May 3, 2021.
+She currently sits on the boards of Enmax Corporation, Great Panther Mining Limited and K-Bro Linen.